sabbir-rupom/akaash-rest-api/README.md

 * Install Composer if not installed already
 * Clone the repository to your desired root-directory

-If you are using fresh ubuntu server, you may follow *My Project installation Guide* [ [https://pastebin.com/KMpSAhYK](https://pastebin.com/KMpSAhYK) ]

 **Web Server Configuration**

 * For *Apache*, add or edit `.htaccess` file in your host root directory with the following: